raphael-proust/raphael-proust.github.io/cv.md

 [Nomadic Labs](https://nomadic-labs.com/) is a company that provides research and development in formal verification, distributed systems and programming languages.

 I joined Nomadic Labs in March 2018 as the company was expanding to handle the development requirements of the [Tezos](https://tezos.com/) project.
-I am still working at Nomadic Labs, on Tezos and other related projects.
-Some of the items below are on-going.
-All items are written in past tense for consistency.

 - **Tooling show and tell**